-Finally, for a themed neighborhood bar crawl, you might try hitting our favorite Northwest side spots that really go big for the holidays.
-Check out this video by Amanda describing these classics, including the Cabin mentioned above, as well as old-school stalwarts Frank and Mary’s and Marie’s Pizza:
+Finally, for themed neighborhood historic Chicago pub crawls, you might try hitting our favorite Northwest side spots that really go big for the holidays.
+Check out this video by Amanda describing classics, including the Cabin, Frank and Mary’s, and Marie’s Pizza:

 – Alex Bean, Content Manager and Tour Guide